GlaszArt

-After finding her passion and moving forward into the world of art, the talented wildlife and nature artist Cindy Sorley-Keichinger has developed her very own style of creating nature and landscapes paintings.
+After finding her passion and moving forward into the world of art, the talented wildlife and nature artist Cindy Sorley-Keichinger has developed her very own style of creating nature and landscape paintings.
 Cindy resides near Kitscoty, Alberta, Canada and finds inspiration for her work in her surroundings.
 With a skillful eye, Cindy creates an array of extraordinary pieces depicting wildlife in its natural environment.

 It’s my pleasure to share Cindy’s thoughts and ideas about her work with my readers.
 Cindy, thank you so much for taking the time to share your view of nature through your words and unique approach to your painting.
 It was a pleasure getting to know you and about your creative process.
 You are a remarkable artist and someone who is definitely worth following.